Dmvinedata/Capstone/README.md

 **Ministry of Tourism (Main Stakeholder)**
 - Want to understand which animals are the most adoptable.
 (Phase 1:Current Model)<br>
-- There goal is to improve the safety, attraction of area and soothe political upheival about all the strays.<br>
+- Their goal is to improve the safety, attraction of area and soothe political upheival about all the strays.<br>
 **Adoption Agency (Secondary Stakeholder)**
 - Minimize Euthenasia and maximize holding animals as long as possible
 # Date Understanding